 Figure 3.
-Mean time evolution of pressure (in hPa) along all WCB trajectories during in (a) winter and (b) summer.
+Mean time evolution of pressure (in hPa) along all WCB trajectories during (a) winter and (b) summer.
 Solid lines denote the mean over all trajectories and dashed lines the 10th and 90th percentiles for ERA-Interim (blue) and HIST (green).

-of WCB trajectories, in particular in the Northern Hemisphere.
-Some additional information on the WCB intensity in HIST can be gained from intensity maps, which complement the frequency maps in Figure Fig. 2 and are available in the Supplementary Material (Figure S1 and S2Supplement (Fig. S1a,c,e and S2a,c,e).
+can be gained from intensity maps, which complement the frequency maps in Figure 2 and are available in the Supplementary Material (Figure S1 and S2).

 In addition to the geographical pattern of WCB occurrence, we also analysed the ascent behaviour in both data sets.
-In Figure

-- 5 3, Figure 3 shows the time evolution of pressure along the 48-hour ascent for all WCB trajectories shown.
-During both seasons, WCBs start from the lower troposphere at ~ 950 hPa and ascend to a height of ~ 300 hPa, in the mean.
-The average time WCB air parcels in HIST need to fulfill the 600-hPa 600 hPa ascent criterion equals to ~ 42 h.
+In Figure 3, the time evolution of pressure along the 48-hour ascent for all WCB trajectories is shown.
+During both seasons, WCBs start from the lower troposphere at $\sim 950\,\text{hPa}$ and ascend to a height of $\sim 300\,\text{hPa}$, in the mean.
+The average time WCB air parcels in HIST need to fulfill the 600-hPa ascent criterion equals to $\sim 42\,\text{h}$.
 Thereby, the ERA-Interim trajectories reach this criterion slightly earlier than the HIST trajectories, which is also reflected in the faster and earlier ascent in ERA-Interim.
-However, given the differences in (vertical) resolution between ERA-Interim and CESM (see section Sect. - 10 2.1) the ascent and the large variability of the ascent (see dashed lines), the ascent behaviour is remarkably similar between the two modelsERA-Interim and HIST.
+However, given the differences in (vertical) resolution between ERA-Interim and CESM (see section 2.1) the ascent behaviour is remarkably similar between the two models.

-In summary, the agreement between ERA-Interim and HIST suggests that the latter is able to simulate, for a present-day climate, the WCBs' spatial occurrence, their frequency and ascent behaviour in a physically reasonable way (see comments in section Sect.
-2.3 about statistically robust inferences).
-In fact, an exact agreement cannot be expected because two models are

-- 5 compared that substantially differ in their parameterizations of sub-grid scale processes and their (vertical) resolutions.
-Furthermore, two different time periods are included in both data WCB setsconsidered.
-Whereas for calculating the ERA-Interim trajectories, the time period from 1979-2018 is used, for HIST we use five times ten years representative for 1990-2000 1990-1999 to get a 50-year climatology.
-It is not a priori clear how ERA-Interim's single realisation of the present-day climate 'fits' into the 1990-2000 spectrum of CESM 's present-day climate (see also section 2.3).
-The Since the CESM simulations - 10 are coupled, they also develop for instance their own ENSO cycle and therefore also during 1990-1999 they represent different ENSO characteristics than ERA-Interim.
-Considering these aspects, the results of this section, however, point to a physically reasonable representation of WCBs in HIST, and therefore we will use HIST in combination with RCP85 to assess the potential change of WCBs in a future elimate in Section RCP8.5 climate in Sect.
-4.
+10 In summary, the agreement between ERA-Interim and HIST suggests that the latter is able to simulate, for a present-day climate, the WCBs' spatial occurrence, their frequency and ascent behaviour in a physically reasonable way (see comments in section 2.3 about statistically robust inferences).
+In fact, an exact agreement cannot be expected because two models are compared that substantially differ in their parameterizations of sub-grid scale processes and their (vertical) resolutions.
+Furthermore, two different time periods are included in both data WCB sets.
+Whereas for calculating the ERA-Interim trajectories, the time period from 1979-2018 is used, for HIST we use five times ten years representative for 1990-2000 to get a 50-year climatology.
+It is not a priori clear how ERA-Interim's single realisation of the present-day climate 'fits' into the 1990-2000 spectrum of CESM's present-day climate (see also section 2.3).
+The results of this section, however, point to a physically reasonable representation of WCBs in HIST, and therefore we will use HIST in combination with RCP85 to assess the potential change of WCBs in a future climate in Section 4.

-4 WCBs in a Future future RCP8.5 Climateclimate
+10 4 WCBs in a Future RCP8.5 Climate

-15 In this section, WCBs in HIST will be compared to the ones in RCP85.
-To this aim, we calculated WCB trajectories in five ensemble members of the RCP85 simulation that are representative for the years 2090-2099 under the RCP8.5 emission scenario (see Section Sect.
-2.1 and 2.2).
-In a first part (section Sect.
-4.1) the focus will be we focus on differences between the geographical patterns and occurrence frequencies.
-Then, in section Sect.
-4.2, we will characterize the WCBs in several hotspot regions by means of key parameters (e.g., their associated precipitation), followed by a more refined analysis of a potential
+In this section, WCBs in HIST will be compared to the ones in RCP85.
+To this aim, we calculated WCB trajectories in five ensemble members of the RCP85 simulation that are representative for the years 2090-2099 under the RCP8.5 emission scenario (see Section 2.1 and 2.2).
+In a first part (section 4.1) the focus will be on differences between the geographical patterns and occurrence frequencies.
+Then, in section 4.2, we will characterize the WCBs in several hotspot regions by means of key parameters (e.g., their associated precipitation), followed by a more refined analysis of a potential shift to more extreme values.